 The inspection system of the receiving State or Organization ensures the confidentiality and integrity of the data read from the logical e-Document.
-The inspection system will prevent
+The inspection system will prevent eavesdropping to their communication with the TOE before secure messaging is successfully established based on the Chip Authentication Protocol Version 1.

-Justification: This security objective for the operational environment is needed in order to handle the Assumption A.Insp_Sys by requiring the Inspection System to perform secure messaging based on the Chip Authentication Protocol v.1.
+Justification: This security objective for the operational environment is needed in order to handle the Assumption A.Insp\Sys by requiring the Inspection System to perform secure messaging based on the Chip Authentication Protocol v.1.

-• OE.Ext_Insp_Systems Authorization of Extended Inspection Systems
+• OE.Ext\Insp\Systems Authorization of Extended Inspection Systems